-Housing obligation means a financial commitment for housing-related contracts, goods, and services necessary to maintain ownership and occupancy of a dwelling.
-These include payment of mortgage loan installments, mobile and manufactured home loan installments, insurance (hazard, flood, and mortgage), homeowner or condominium association fees, cooperative fees, and/or real estate property taxes.
+Housing payment means a financial commitment for housing-related contracts, goods, and services necessary to maintain ownership and occupancy of the dwelling for which applicant has requested assistance.
+These include payment of first lien position mortgage loan installments, first lien position mobile and manufactured home loan installments, homeowner insurance (hazard, flood, and mortgage), homeowner or condominium association fees, cooperative fees, and/or real estate property taxes.